pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 A simple first bench test can be performed as follows.

-1. Connect the A7105 module.
+1. Connect the A7105 or ELRS module .
 2. Connect the PPM source to GPIO1.
 3. Connect the receiver with servos or a safe test load.
 4. Open the serial terminal at 115200 baud.